 - Hypothesis: Sales professionals recognize the motives of their doctors: Successful sales people know the needs of their customers.
 They investigate the trigger stimulus of the doctor about which he would like to speak right now.
 This mindfulness leads to a fruitful dialogue with great respect at eye level, which pays for an effective customer-doctor relationship regardless of a professional preparation for the conversation.
 Recognizing what could motivate the doctor is key to the success of this business relationship.
 It’s not just the factual level that people like to adjust to and that is best done through studies Article and want to underline the flyer.
 If the trigger stimulus of the doctor about which he would like to speak is recognized, the doctor is rewarded in his subconscious and opens up much more towards the concerns and needs of the pharmaceutical officer.

-- Hypothesis: To create a benevolent atmosphere of conversation: The situation is similar to that of the doctor, the pharmaceutical officer who expects the doctor's full attention.
+- Hypothesis: To create a benevolent atmosphere of conversation: Similar to the doctor, the pharmaceutical officers, who expect the doctor's full attention, feel the same way.
 This is disillusioned by long waiting times in the practice and in the greeting by the introductory words of the doctor, "...
 I have very little time for you today ...".
-Right now it is important not to let this situation happen in three minutes with a prepared conversation from 30 Min.
-Rather, it is about finding out why the doctor chose this entry point for the interview.
+Right now it is important not to let this situation happen in three minutes with a prepared conversation of 30 minutes.
+Rather, it is about finding out why the doctor chose this entry for the interview.
 Is it his lack of interest in the sales employee's concern?
 Is it a bad conscience because he promised something in the last conversation that he couldn't keep?
 Is it extreme stress from patients, staff issues or things that concern him regardless of his role as a doctor?
-In this situation it is primarily a matter of gaining the minutes of your attention in order to shape the conversation positively with sympathy and appreciation, even if the technical part of the conversation may experience a subordinate period.
+In this situation it is primarily a matter of gaining the minutes of your attention in order to make the conversation positive with sympathy and appreciation, even if the technical part of the conversation may experience a subordinate period.
 The doctor knows what a pharmaceutical representative stands for, which products he represents and what is important to the sales man.
 For comparable products, successful direct sales are determined by the people and not by numbers, data and facts.